 Learning to write doesn’t have to be a hassle or boring for children, rather you can make it fun.
 When learning any new skill, it has to interest and engage a child.

-Consider playing games together that involves writing.
+Consider playing games together that involve writing.
 For example, you could play hangman or Scrabble.
 You could even create a word search that has your child’s name in it.

 Don’t forget to encourage your grade 2 child to write some fun stories that will make you both laugh and be sure to encourage them to draw plenty of pictures if they are the more artistic type (or even if they aren’t!).